-- 4.2.1 System Assessment: Signatories shall describe the environment within which they operate, including the sports system/structures and the national/international context. - 4.2.2 Identification of Target Groups: Signatories shall list all potential target groups for their Education Program including all those referenced in Code Article 18.
+- 4.2.1 System Assessment: Signatories shall describe the environment within which they operate, including the sports system/structures and the national/international context. - 4.2.2 Identification of Target Groups: Signatories shall list all potential target groups for their Education Program, primarily Athletes and Athlete Support Personnel.
 Signatories shall also identify other agencies/organizations who may be responsible for delivering or have the potential to deliver Education. - 4.2.3 Resources: Signatories shall identify human, financial and material resources available or potentially available to support their Education Program. - 4.2.4 Current Education Activities: Signatories shall describe all their current Education activities.